Optimal Regularized Online Allocation by Adaptive Re-Solving: Introduction

-Besides deterministic and hard constraints, a large body of literature on online convex programming focus on stochastic constraints and allow constrain violations.
-For instance, \cite{yu2017online} investigated online convex optimization with stochastic constraints and adversarial rewards.
-An $O(T^{1/2})$ bound is achieved for both the regret and constraint violations.
-A closely related problem is the long-term constraint problem, which aims to solve an online convex optimization problem by permitting a small number of cumulative constraint violations. \cite{mahdavi2012trading,jenatton2016adaptive} designed algorithms achieving $O(T^{1/2})$ regrets and $O(T^{3/4})$ constraint violations.
-When the objective function is strongly convex, \cite{yuan2018online} proposed an algorithm that achieves an $O(\log T)$ regret at the cost of $O\big((T\log T)^{1/2}\big)$ constraint violations.

 It is worth briefly mentioning the literature on general online convex optimization, which laid the early foundations of online convex allocation problems.
-For strongly convex objectives, classical literature on online convex optimization have revealed an optimal logarithmic regret.
+For strongly convex objectives, classical literature on online convex optimization has revealed an optimal logarithmic regret.
 See \cite{zinkevich2003online,hazan2007logarithmic} and references therein.
 It is reasonable to expect a logarithmic-order regret for other online problems in the existence of strong convexity.
 Nevertheless, achieving a logarithmic-order regret is challenging if an additional non-separable regularizer is posed.
-In literature, regularized online convex programming is commonly solved by the {\it follow-the-regularized-leader} style algorithms.
-For instance, \cite{xiao2010dual} introduced regularized dual averaging (RDA), which is an extension of the simple dual averaging algorithm originally proposed by \cite{nesterov2009primal}, showing that an $O(T^{1/2})$ regret is achieved for general convex regularizer and $O(\log T)$ regret for strongly convex regularizer.
-However, their regularizer is separable, and hence their RDA scheme is inapplicable for our problem.
-A generalized follow-the-regularized-leader framework is summarized in \cite{mcmahan2011follow,mcmahan2017survey}, which includes many online-mirror-descent style algorithms as special cases.
+In literature, regularized online convex programming is commonly solved by the {\it follow-the-regularized-leader} style algorithms \citep{mcmahan2011follow,mcmahan2017survey}.
 Our dual-based adaptive algorithm differs from the follow-the-regularized-leader algorithms as it exploits more historical information rather than just the gradients and past actions, and it does not follow the leader.
 More introduction for general online convex optimization can be found in \cite{hazan2016introduction}.